wasmerio/wasmer-integration-tests/README.md

 cd edge-backend-integration-test
 ```

+> [!NOTE]
+> Make sure to add your token for the registry to `.env.dev` before running tests against dev server.

 ### unlock git-crypt secrets

 Get the git-crypt key from 1password and store it  in a file called `git-crypt.key` in the root of the project.